 by Jack Z. Bratich

-About Jack Z. Bratich
+about Jack Z. Bratich

 Jack Z. Bratich is Associate Professor and Chair of the Journalism and Media Studies Department at Rutgers University.
 His work applies autonomist social theory to social movement media, audience studies, and the cultural politics of secrecy.
 He edited a special issue of Communication and Critical/Cultural Studies on Occupy Wall Street.